theupdateframework/taps/tap13.md

 namespaces to TUF repositories which enable explicit trust decisions.
 In this mode, if Alice and Bob both use repository X and ask for package foo, they may get different results based on their trusted namespaces.
-In summary; this proposal enables clients to restrict the targets they consume to filtered views of the repository.
+In summary; this proposal enables clients to restrict the targets roles they consume to filtered views of the repository.

 These different views could be defined by either different users on the